Llenar70/allye-doc/web-docs/docs/tutorial-advanced/EDA.md

 As a data scientist, you will frequently encounter requests of this nature.
 The challenge lies in the ambiguity: there is no pre-defined "justified interest rate."
-While you could ask stakeholders for a definition, non-technical stakeholders often struggle to articulate it, even if they have an intuitive understanding of the business logic.
-That is precisely why they hired you.
+While you could ask stakeholders for a definition, non-technical stakeholders often struggle to articulate it.
 It is your job to use data to construct a reasonable, simple logic to define "appropriate rates" and convince your stakeholders.
 Before proceeding with the tutorial, take a moment to consider: **How would you approach this analysis?**